top of page

 Financial intimacy is where two people in a relationship are honest about their beliefs about money.
 That’s where both partners are in tune to create a healthy financial relationship with trust and honesty at its very core.
 Of course, all types of intimacy in a relationship are important but financial intimacy can either make or break your relationship and is, therefore, an essential component of any relationship.

-Lack of Financial Intimacy can lead to Issues such as:
+Issues from Lack of Financial Intimacy

 • Secrets about debt or money problems